WPI-Roadmap/.github/profile/README.md

 ### Future Work

-- Improvements towards current features: a more comprehensive roadmap, better tracking sheets, and full integration with data from sources like OSCAR and RateMyProfessors
+- Improvements for a more comprehensive roadmap, better tracking sheets, and full course data integration
-- AI-integration, including but not limited to course recommendations based on your major, interests, and satisfaction with past courses
+- AI-based course recommendations based on your major, interests, and satisfaction with past courses
 - Community features
 - Let us know what you'd like to see in the feedback form below!